Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 What a rewarding hunt!

 It watched the encounter between its previously strongest Beta and the larger of the two Human-Alphas.
 Economy of motion.
 Speed, *mass.* Such perfectly-utilized *strength!* The kill wasn’t merely laudable.
-It was…
+It was...

 It was *beautiful.* For the first time in many cycles, the Alpha felt *\< Awe \>.*